Simulation features

 Energy integrals and participation ratio

-The energy integrals can be calculated from HFSS S-parameter or eigenmode simulations by setting export parameter
+The energy integrals can be calculated from HFSS S-parameter or eigenmode simulations by setting solution argument

 integrate_energies=True